Hurtigruten - Classic Cruise South

 Trip from price per person is based on 2 persons in shared non-sea view cabin, based on November, 2018 rates.
 Other dates and cabin types will have different rates.

 To have a sailing priced for you, please inquire at 1-844-402-0219, or email us at: email@example.com for details.

 Single cabin: On request

 This package is priced LAND ONLY.
-If you need assistance with booking your airfare, let us know and we will be happy to help you.
+If you need assistance with booking your airfare, pre and/or post nights in Norway, let us know and we will be happy to help you.